-Section 4: Implementation Strategies
+Section 5: Implementation Strategies

 A variety of implementation strategies will be required to achieve the Station Area Plan, starting with updating planning and regulatory documents to support, allow, and/or require the land use and transportation recommendations contained in the plan.
 This includes amendments to the City's comprehensive plan policies and Transportation System Plan to incorporate policy-level changes to support this Plan and amendments to zoning regulations to ensure that future development and redevelopment implement the desired land use and development pattern for the Tacoma Station Area.
-Additional or subsequent steps will include:
+Subsequent steps will include:

-- Addressing current and future parking needs in the area through a comprehensive system of parking regulation and management strategies; - Funding proposed public improvements in the area though a combination of public and private sources; - Establishment of a "Station Community Boundary" consistent with Metro rules which will enable the area to be eligible for regional investments to implement the redevelopment plan; - Working with property owners and prospective businesses to attract businesses with higher levels of employment; - Working with ODOT and future property owners or developers to plan for the future use of Opportunity Site B through contacts with specific end users, possible use of a request for proposal process to identify potential target developments, use of available public funding to help finance supportive infrastructure improvements and/or assistance with more detailed site planning efforts; and - Considering formation of a local business association to enable property owners, businesses and other stakeholders to remain engaged in the redevelopment of the Station Area over time.
+- addressing current and future parking needs in the area through a comprehensive system of parking regulation and management strategies; - funding proposed public improvements in the area though a combination of public and private sources; - establishment of a "Station Community Boundary" consistent with Metro rules which will enable the area to be eligible for regional investments to implement the preferred redevelopment scenario; - working with property owners and prospective businesses to attract businesses with higher levels of employment; - working with ODOT and future property owners or developers to plan for the future use of Opportunity Site B through contacts with specific end users, possible use of a request for proposal process to identify potential target developments, use of available public funding to help finance supportive infrastructure improvements and/or assistance with more detailed site planning efforts; and - considering formation of a local business association to enable property owners, businesses and other stakeholders to remain engaged in the redevelopment of the station area over time.